emtee40/adebar-wiki/Tools.md

 ## Tools shipped with Adebar
-I decided to include some tools with *Adebar* – mainly some scripts I use in the same area.
+I decided to include some tools with *Adebar* – mainly some scripts I use in the same area (i.e. device backups and documentation).
 You can find them in the `tools/` sub directory.
 To give you a raw idea what they are about, they shall be listed here:

-* `ab2tar`: convert an ADB backup file (*.ab`) into a [Tarball](https://en.wikipedia.org/wiki/Tar_(computing)) in order to investigate its contents.
+* `ab2tar`: convert an ADB backup file (`*.ab`) into a [Tarball](https://en.wikipedia.org/wiki/Tar_(computing)) in order to investigate its contents.
 Called without parameters, it will reveal its syntax.
 Passed the file name of the backup, it will do its job.